rocjs/roc-package-web-app-react/GUIDE.md

 #### Dispatching actions
 Roc does not dictate how you dispatch actions.
 Just import your action and `dispatch` it. `dispatch` is available in the object passed as argument to the data fetching hooks and as a `prop` on Redux `connect`ed React components.

+Example connected component with `dispatch` as a prop:
 ```javascript
 import { connect } from 'react-redux';
 import { myAction } from './actions';